-Sharon Solwitz's collection of stories, Blood and Milk, won the Carl Sandburg Prize from Friends of
+Sharon Solwitz's collection of stories, Blood and Milk, won the Carl Sandburg Prize from Friends

-the Chicago Public Library, the prize for adult fiction from the Society of Midland Authors, and was a finalist
+the Chicago Public Library, the prize for adult fiction from the Society of Midland Authors, and was a

 for the National Jewish Book Award.
 Awards for her individual stories, published in such magazines as